vmware-tanzu/tanzu-dev-portal/content/workshops/spring-on-kubernetes.md

   - Kubernetes
   - Spring Boot
 title: Spring on Kubernetes
-level1: Deploying Modern Applications
 ---

 During this workshop you will learn the finer details of how to create, build, run, and debug a basic Spring Boot app on Kubernetes by doing the following:

 - Create a basic Spring Boot app
 - Build a Docker image for the app